LoginRadius/engineering-portal/content/blog/Blockchain-the-new-technology-of -security-trust/index.md

 ## Blockchain the next-gen technology

 Though it is a new technology, it has an enormous ability to transform everything existing now.
-As a coin has its two faces even, blockchain technology has some glitches as it can destroy the middlemen in many of the industries.
+As a coin has its two faces, blockchain technology also has some glitches as it can destroy the middlemen in many of the industries.
 Definitely, blockchain has already spread its root firmly in soils of the new world, and the swarm of transformation has already begun it is the responsibility of all the young generation to make complete usage of this technology as it matures and make it to become a huge money plant.